CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_A_Modern_Approach/Introduction/aiSystemsAsIntelligentAgents.md

-#AI Systems As Intelligent Agents
+# AI Systems As Intelligent Agents

 An **agent** is something that can:

-- percieve its "environment" through sensors (percepts)
+- perceive its "environment" through sensors (percepts)

 - Act upon that environment through actuators (or effectors)

 An agent is defined by its agent function

-- A percept sequence is the complete history of everything the agent has ever percieved
+- A percept sequence is the complete history of everything the agent has ever perceived

 - The agent function maps all possible percept sequences onto actions